May 14, 2009

 which simply restates:

 Even under the equity constraints, the formula has two main parts: the accumulation program and the added trading components which have for its main function to supply additional funds to the accumulation program itself.
-It's the equity curve which will limit all profit-generating functions.
+It's the equity curve that will limit all profit-generating functions.
 In a scenario where prices, over the long haul, appreciate on average at a 10% rate, the above formula seems to allow a whole lot more by its sheer composition.

 Total equity is made available for trading.
 Funds can bear interest at the risk-free rate while idle.
 The main objective of the formula is to accumulate shares over time by using the excess equity buildup (making the generated profits also work).